Blog

 A good threat intelligence team tries to understand the human and the technical aspects of a perceived threat and how it affects you and your bottom line and reputation.

-It’s hard, but the result is rewarding.
-Snopes provides a valuable service but like many organizations, they don’t have deep research and analysis capabilities.
 Stick with them for the chicken nuggets, celebrities, and tweets, but when in depth analysis is required, it’s best to rely on skilled intelligence analysts.

 About Nisos®

-Nisos is The Managed Intelligence Company™.
+Nisos is The Managed Intelligence Company®.
 Our services enable security, intelligence, and trust and safety teams to leverage a world-class intelligence capability tailored to their needs.
 We fuse robust data collection with a deep understanding of the adversarial mindset delivering smarter defense and more effective response against advanced cyber attacks, disinformation, and abuse of digital platforms.